How do I get into children's books?

 What medium do you use to create your illustrations?

-I have gone back to traditional painting using pencil, pen & ink, gouache, and colored pencil.
+I work digitally and traditionally, depending on the project.
+My digital work is created in Clip Studio Paint, or Adobe Illustrator (commercial work), using an XP-Pen display.
+The traditional illustrations that I do are made using a pencil, pen & ink, gouache, and colored pencil.
 Sometimes I use a slightly textured bristol board, but if the art does not have to be drum scanned, I really love Canon's Illustration Board.

 Do you have any questions for me?